Move Realty Co.

 • My Account

-Selling a property in Georgia can be an exciting time, but it's important to be aware of the potential tax implications.
-Capital gains taxes are a key consideration for homeowners and investors alike.
+Buying and Selling a property can be an exciting time, but it's important to be aware of the potential tax implications.
+Taxes are a key consideration for homeowners and investors alike.
 At Move Realty Co., we want to ensure you're informed every step of the way.
 Here's a breakdown of what you need to know:

 What are Capital Gains?